 Respite services are only provided to participants living in family homes and are furnished on a short-term basis to provide relief to those persons who normally provide uncompensated care for the participant for at least a portion of the day.
-Respite may be provided in the participant's own home, the private residence of a respite care worker, DD Domiciliary Home, DD
+Respite may be provided in the participant's own home, the private residence of a respite care worker, DD Domiciliary Home, DD Adult Foster Home, Adult Residential Care Home, or Expanded Adult Residential Care Home.

-Adult Foster Home, Adult Residential Care Home, or Expanded Adult Residential Care Home.
-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Multiple episodes of respite may occur during the year.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+Multiple episodes of respite may occur during the year.
 However, any episode of respite is limited to 14 consecutive days.
+The total annual amount of Respite is limited to 760 hours.
 The DOH/DDD will perform further authorization on a case-by-case basis.